 This is the Wheel of Emotions worksheet.
 On this worksheet, there are a total of 54 emotions.
 The emotions are broken down into two categories:

-The Wheel of Emotions worksheet organizes 48 secondary emotions to help the client understand how to trace the way they are feeling to 6 primary emotions:
+The Wheel of Emotions worksheet organizes 48 related emotions to help the client understand how they are feeling in relation to the 6 basic emotions:

-Understanding their feelings helps clients to understand how their behaviors are the result of their feelings.
-They can then learn healthier behavior for managing emotions.
+Understanding feelings helps clients learn healthier ways for managing emotions.
 They can also learn how to control their emotions so they are less intense.

-Instruct your client to identify the secondary emotion(s) they are struggling with or experiencing.
-Then, help the client identify how the corresponding primary emotion can be contributing to the feeling of the secondary emotion.
-Explain the significance of both the primary and secondary emotion and how it relates to the client’s situation.
+Instruct your client to identify the emotion(s) they are struggling with or experiencing.
+Then, help the client identify how other emotions can be influencing their affecting emotion.

-This worksheet can serve as an aid to help the client develop a plan of how to manage the emotions and the behaviors that are triggered by the emotions.
+This worksheet can serve as an aid to help the client develop a plan of how to manage their reaction to triggers for uncomfortable emotions.
+Provide a copy to the client for reference.